ayevh/ayeatros-syllabus/syllabus v.01.md

 Training module will consist of :

+## Orientation
-Orientation: Introduction of medical officer / intern doing  rural posting in PHC about telemedicine and about importance of this because till they don’t know the significance of it, they won’t get involved.
+Introduction of medical officer / intern doing  rural posting in PHC about telemedicine and about importance of this because till they don’t know the significance of it, they won’t get involved.
 Patient Record Documentation: Training on the uploading of patient records and when they are well versed they can be trained to train the local ASHA or Anganwadi workers.
 Identification of potential Iatros: preferably ASHA workers / Anganwadi workers for using the network.
 HIPAA and OSHA education to trainees and the interns/doctors involved.